Scripture

 Luke 2:8 And in the same region there were shepherds out in the field, keeping watch over their flock by night.

-The shepherds represent all of us who are far off and undeserving of God’s grace emphasizing God’s grace and kindness to send the good news of Christ to us.
+The shepherds are a picture of all of us who were far off and undeserving of God’s grace emphasizing God’s grace and kindness to send the good news of Christ to us.

 Luke 2:11–12 For unto you is born this day in the city of David a Savior, who is Christ the Lord.
 And this will be a sign for you: you will find a baby wrapped in swaddling cloths and lying in a manger.